LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 The combination of query and aggregations request allowed us to perform aggregations on a subset of documents.
 What if we wanted to perform aggregations on several subsets of documents?

-This is where Bucket Aggregations come into play!
+This is where `Bucket Aggregations` come into play!

 ###  Bucket Aggregations
-When you want to aggregate on several subsets of documents, bucket aggregations will come in handy.
-Bucket aggregations group documents into several sets of documents called buckets.
+When you want to aggregate on several subsets of documents, `bucket aggregations` will come in handy. `Bucket aggregations` group documents into several sets of documents called buckets.
 All documents in a bucket share a common criteria.

 ![image](https://user-images.githubusercontent.com/60980933/115422110-d2a54400-a1b9-11eb-919c-15a88f9d148b.png)

-The following are different types of bucket aggregations.
+The following are different types of `bucket aggregations`.

 1. Date Histogram Aggregation
 2. Histogram Aggregation
 3. Range Aggregation
 4. Terms aggregation

-#### 1. Date Histogram Aggregation
+#### 1. `Date Histogram` Aggregation
-When you are looking to group data by time interval, the date histogram aggregation will become very useful!
+When you are looking to group data by time interval, the `date histogram` aggregation will become very useful!

-There are two ways to define time interval with date histogram aggregations.
+There are two ways to define time interval with `date histogram` aggregations.
 1. `Fixed_interval`
 2. `Calendar_interval`